sarahgartenmann/Coursera_Getting_and_Cleaning_Data_AssignmentWeek4/CodeBook.md

 ### Extraction of mean and standard deviation for each measurement
-Using the `grepl()` command, the dataframe "alldata" was subsetted to include only columns which had the terms "mean" and "std" in their name.
+Using `grepl()`, the dataframe "alldata" was subsetted to include only columns which had the terms "mean" and "std" in their name.
 A vector named "names_subset" containing the terms "mean" and "std" was created to faciliate this subsetting step.
 The resulting dataframe was called "alldata_subset".
 A second subsetted dataframe was generated from the first and second columns of the "alldata" dataframe called "ID_type_subset".
 These columns contain the "activity_ID" and the "activity_type".

-Using the command `cbind()`, "ID_type_subset" and "alldata_subset" were merged to generate "alldata_meanstd", the dataframe containing only the mean measurements and the standard deviation of each measurement.
+Using `cbind()`, "ID_type_subset" and "alldata_subset" were merged to generate "alldata_meanstd", the dataframe containing only the mean measurements and the standard deviation of each measurement.
 This table below lists these objects, as well as the number of observations and variables each contains.

 | R Object Name   | No. Observations | No. Variables |
 | --------------- | ---------------- | ------------- |